 Rebecca Grace Kehl – revised copy for December 24, 2016

-More and more people are learning about the Solstices and Equinoxes, and how they are the original holidays and celebrations of which modern holidays, like Christmas, and all it’s flashing lights and noise, were created.
+More people are learning about the Solstices and Equinoxes, how they are the original holidays and celebrations from which modern holidays, like Christmas, and all it’s flashing lights and noise, were created.

 Let’s revive what this time of year was about for so many before the modern, debt-incurring, anxiety-stricken, younger sibling came along.

 This year the Winter Solstice happened on December 21st.
 In all honesty, t’were my students who told me about it 3 days ago as I smelled the paper money burning outside the school wafting into my classroom at 2pm.

 These solstices were important to people for crops, and ultimately, survival.
 So, there was a lot of thanksgiving and praise for things more powerful than human existence.